 - 1 cup unsweetened cashew milk (or your favorite plant milk)

 - mineral salt & fresh cracked pepper, to taste

-Onions: Slice onions and make sure all the pieces are separated.
+Onions: Slice onions as uniform as possible and make sure all the pieces are separated.
 In a large mixing bowl, combine the onions, flour, panko and salt, toss to combine.
 Spread the onions evenly in a single layer on the baking sheet.
 Place the baking sheet pan in the oven on the middle rack, and bake until golden brown, approx. 30 minutes.
 Stir/toss the onions 2 to 3 times during cooking.
 After about 20 minutes, remove, and set aside, any onions that are cooking too fast.
 Once done, remove from the oven and set aside.
 Turn the oven down to 400 degrees F.

 Green Beans: Fill a large pot 2/3 full with water and add a generous pinch of salt.
 Bring the water to a boil, add beans and blanch for 7 minutes.
 Drain beans into a colander and immediately plunge the beans into a large bowl of ice water to stop the cooking.
 Drain and set aside.

 Mushroom sauce: In a large pan, heat oil over medium-high heat, add mushrooms and cook, stirring occasionally, until mushrooms begin to sweat and release their juices, approx. 4 to 5 minutes.
 Add the garlic and nutmeg, continue to cook for another 1 to 2 minutes.
 Sprinkle the flour over and cook, stirring constantly, for 1 minute.
 Add the broth and let simmer for 1 minute.
 Lower the heat to medium-low and add the non-dairy milk.
 Cook until mixture thickens, stirring occasionally, approx. 6 to 8 minutes.
 Taste for seasoning, add more salt + pepper to taste.
 Remove from heat.